sorenReber/C-plus-plus/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
 * Future improvement: Pong: Add scores.
 Maybe even ability to track a high score.
+Make it single player by implementing simple bot movements and be able to choose one or two player.
-* Future change: Battleship: Move from a console based interaction to one making use of Raylib.
+* Future change: Battleship: Move from a console based interaction to one making use of Raylib, include sprites, sounds, and generally more interactive.
 * Future work: Come up with more programs to help develop my C++ skills.
 Maybe some non game programs although the games are fun to work on.